Jonathan Renna was born in Ottawa, Ontario and trained at

 Side Story Suite, Chroma, Russian Seasons, The Man in Black, Pur ti Miro and Emergence.
 Recently, Mr.

-2011 and 2012, Mr. Renna led student workshops at the National Ballet’s Summer
+Mr. Renna is an instructor at the National Ballet’s Summer

 Mr. Renna danced with the company in 24 Preludes by Chopin at the 2010 Cultural Olympiad at the Winter